HEIG-Boom/heigvd-pro-a-02-SiTR/README.md

 | Simon Walther                        | simon.walther@heig-vd.ch             | Waltharnack |

 ## Dependencies
-This software requires Java 8 or above and the following tools and libraries:

-- Apache Maven v.
-3.5.4
+Used through the `.jar` file, this application needs nothing more than Java 8 or above to run.

+In order to compile and run this project yourself, you'll need Apache Maven (v.
+3.5.4).

+Maven will take care of the following dependencies for you:

 - jUnit v.
 5.4
 - Lombok v.
 1.18.2
+- jDOM2 v.
+2.0.6
+- jaxb v.
+2.3.0
+- Commons math 3 v.
+3.6.1

 ## Build and install
 Thanks to Apache Maven, running `mvn package` should suffice to run tests and create the jar file in `target/sitr-1 .0-SNAPSHOT-launcher.jar`.

+You can also use the most recent `.jar` file in the "releases" section of our GitHub repository.

 ## Run
-- The program can be run using the previously mentioned jar file using `java -jar sitr-1 .0-SNAPSHOT-launcher.jar`.
+- The program can be run using the previously mentioned jar file using `java -jar sitr-1 .0-SNAPSHOT-launcher.jar` (or another name if you downloaded it from the "releases" section).
-- It can also be run through an IDE (or the `java` command), by running the `main` entry point situated in `ch.heigvd .sitr.App` after compilation.

 ## Documentation
-Class diagrams, mock-ups, design decisions and style guidelines in the wiki.
+Class diagrams, mock-ups, design decisions and style guidelines can be found the wiki (in french).

-User manual: to do.

-API documentation: to generate.
+We also provide a user manual and an installation guide at the end of our project report, which can also be found in the
+ "releases" section on our GitHub repository.

+The API documentation can be generated using an IDE with support for JavaDoc, but a generated version is available in the "releases" section.